 Furthermore, we find short-duration training offerings of TCM Dietary & Nutrition, TCM Meridian Massage, Moxibustion, Cupping, TCM Pharmacology & Herbology, and more.

 In Singapore, you'll find just a handful of Thai Massage training courses.
-Full-fledged, pure Thai Massage training schools are basically absent in Singapore, but that's n [ ... ]
+Full-fledged, pure Thai Massage training schools are basically absent in Singapore, but that's not [ ... ]

 The Spa & Wellness sector in Singapore is a grown-up industry and of significant size.
 Subsequently, the demand for qualified Spa & Wellness professionals and therapists is hi [ ... ]